Learning Design, Innovation, and Technology

 - Determine the aims, specifications, and scope of design work

-- Evaluate, document, and improve learning designs
+- Create, evaluate, and improve learning designs and multimedia materials

-- Initiate and manage successful design projects
+- Initiate and manage successful design projects and lead collaborative teamwork

 Students will work closely with faculty associated with their area of study, but students can also work with and take courses with faculty throughout HGSE and Harvard.
 The faculty co-chairs for LDIT are Joe Blatt and Jal Mehta.
 View our faculty directory for a full list of HGSE faculty.